libretro/docs/docs/library/dosbox_pure.md

 If your libretro frontend wants to load the content of `.ZIP` files instead of sending it to DOSBox Pure to load, the files can be renamed from `.ZIP` to `.DOSZ`.

 This is especially useful for CD images in ZIP format which RetroArch refuses to append through its `Disc Control` menu.
-Using an `.M3U8` file (see above) also avoids this problem.
+Using an [.M3U8 file](#loading-m3u8-files) also avoids this problem.

 ### Force opening the start menu